splunk/observability-workshop/content/en/s4r/4-im-exercise/2-im-excersise.md

 Lets look at some other parts of th Ui like the *Information Pane* on the right of the navigator or the *Related Content Pane* at the bottom

-First lets look at the *Information Pane*, this pane provides alert information, info on detected services and shows the Meta Data related to the object your looking at.
+First lets look at the *Information Pane*, this pane provides alert information, info on detected services and shows the Meta Data related to the object you're looking at.

 ![info pane](../images/k8s-info-pane.png?width=15vw)